-11Plaintiff claims that Customs made the decision not to pay interest as early as November 8, 1994, the day it sent the November 8 Letter.
+12 Plaintiff claims that Customs made the decision not to pay interest as early as November 8, 1994, the day it sent the November 8 Letter.
 See Pl.'s Opp'n at 6.
 However, the parties subsequently signed the Agreement, whereby Customs agreed to refund the MPF amount and "interest as may be required by law" if related litigation was successful.
-Escrow Agreement, Pl.'s Ex.
-C at 1-2.
-Thus, even presuming that Customs made the decision to deprive CRMC of interest at such an early stage, that decision was later vitiated by the terms of the Agreement before the filing of the protest.
-Moreover, the language of the protest - objecting to unanticipated frustration of the Agreement clearly refers to decisions which had not yet been made, and not to the November 8 Letter.
+Escrow Agreement, Pl.'s Attach. at 1-2.
+Thus, even presuming that Customs made the decision to deprive Aluminerie of interest at such an early stage, that decision was later vitiated by the terms of the Agreement before the filing of the protest.
+Moreover, the language of the protest - objecting to unanticipated frustration of the Agreement - clearly refers to decisions which had not yet been made, and not to the November 8 Letter.

-1569.
+mere passive acceptance of funds does not constitute a Customs decision under United States Shoe Corp. v.
+United States, 114 F.3d 1564 (Fed.
+Cir.
+1997).
+That case found that Customs' collection of Harbor Maintenance Tax was not protestable, as Customs merely passively accepted the taxes paid pursuant to statute.
+Id. at 1569.
 Customs was not involved in calculation of the tax; in fact, the burden of calculation and payment was entirely on the taxed party.
 Id.
 Customs' function of collection involved no independent thought process on its part, and its collection of funds therefore gave rise to no protestable decision.
 Id.

 The facts here are somewhat different than those in United States Shoe Corp.
-Here, Customs actively demanded the payment of the owed MPF.
-See Escrow Agreement, Pl.'s Ex.
-C at 1.
+Here, Customs appears to have actively demanded payment of the owed MPF.
+See Escrow Agreement, Pl.'s Attach. at 1.
 While acceptance of that demanded payment might be considered passive, and therefore not a "decision" under the rule in United States Shoe Corp., Customs did not merely accept Plaintiff's tender.
 Rather, Customs rejected the contingencies which Plaintiff placed on its tender.
 See October 6 Letter, Pl.'s Ex.
 A at 1; November 8 Letter, Pl.'s Ex.
 B at 1.
 This rejection required some independent thought on Customs' part; the Court is therefore persuaded that the rejection of contingencies could be regarded as a protestable decision, and thus the acceptance of Plaintiff's tender could have been protestable.

 But the fact remains that on February 6, 1995, when Plaintiff protested the acceptance of tender and the rejection of Plaintiff's contingencies, the parties' relationship to one another had been changed by the conclusion of the Agreement.
-In the Agreement, Customs appears to have changed its position on payment of interest, and agreed that it would pay such interest "as may be required by law."
-See Escrow Agreement, Pl.'s Ex.
-C at 2.
-The complained-of decision, then, would appear to be moot, being void as a matter of law.
+In the Agreement, Customs appears to have changed its position on payment interest, and agreed that it would pay such interest "as may be required by law."
+See Escrow Agreement, Pl.'s Attach. at 2. complained-of decision to reject contingencies would therefore be moot, being void as a matter of law.
 Plaintiff, however, argues that the Agreement does not moot the November 8 decision not to pay interest.
 See Pl.'s Supp.
 Letter Br. at 3-4 (Nov.
 30, 2004).
 Plaintiff avers that the contingency it placed on its tender was not the requirement to pay "such interest as may be required by law," but rather, simply to pay "interest."
 Id. at 4-5.
 Because the tender flatly demanded the payment of interest, with or without legal authorization, and the Escrow Agreement only required payment of interest as required by law, Plaintiff argues that there remains a non-mooted, protestable element to the November 8 rejection of contingencies.